quteam/vue-template-loader/README.md

 Html and style files need to be imported using the loader syntax: `import withRender from './app.html?style=./app.css'`.
 You also need to enable the `modules` flag of `css-loader`.

-vue-template-loader will add the `$style` property to your view model and you can use hashed classes through it.
+vue-tpl-loader will add the `$style` property to your view model and you can use hashed classes through it.

 ```js
 module.exports = {